klee-mens/LaserCAD/README.md

 ```
 The geometric object <Composed_Mount:unnamed> is drawn to the position[108.51854, 264.70476,  80.     ] with the direction [-0.95766,  0.2566 , -0.13053]
 ```
-when you open the exact same file in FreeCAD and execute it as a macro by pressing on the green arrow or F6 you get a new FreeCAD document with the 3D model looks like this:
+and many more lines.
+When you open the exact same file in FreeCAD and execute it as a macro by pressing on the green arrow or F6 you get a new FreeCAD document with the 3D model looks like this: